ankostis/polyvers/README.rst

             {'path': 'base_project'},  # If no 'name' given, extracted from `setup.py`.
             {'name': 'core'}           # If no `path`, same as `project_name` implied.
         ]

-        ## Prefer not to engrave Version-ids "statically" in master branch (trunk),
-        #  to avoid conflicts when merging version files.
-        c.Polyvers.leaf_releases = True

 3. We then set each sub-project to derive its version *on runtime* from latest tag(s),